mne-tools/mne-python/doc/glossary.rst

         channels that typically hold *brain electophysiological* data, as opposed to other forms of data, such as EOG, ECG, stimulus trigger, or acquisition system status data.
-The set of channels considered "data channels" in MNE is:
+The set of channels considered "data channels" in MNE is (along with their typical scale factors for plotting, as they are stored in objects in SI units):

         .. mne:: data channels list